CD137: Cancer immunotherapy

 CD137 is also involved in cancer having been found upregulated in cancerous cell lines.
 CD137/ligand stimulation has been found to lead to stronger anti-tumor responses due to cytotoxic T cell activation and is being examined as a possible anticancer therapy.

 Current cancer immunotherapy treatments use monoclonal antibodies (mAbs) to target and kill cancer cells.
 Cancer cells upregulate cell surface CD137, however the reason behind this remains unclear.
-What is known is the fact that mAbs targeting CD137 are successful in fighting cancer as they can not only mark cancer cells, but they allow for CD8+ T cell activation and increased IFN-gamma secretion as per CD137’s function as a costimulatory molecule.
-This enables the affected individual’s immune system to actively target and kill cancer cells that express CD137 on their cell surfaces.
+What is known is the fact that mAbs targeting CD137 are successful in fighting cancer as they can not only mark cancer cells, but they allow for CD8+ T cell activation and increased IFN-gamma secretion as per CD137's function as a costimulatory molecule.
+This enables the affected individual's immune system to actively target and kill cancer cells that express CD137 on their cell surfaces.
 Currently, Utomilumab is the only mAb targeting CD137 on the market.
 Urelumab trials were temporarily halted due to risk of liver toxicity.
-Utomilumab trials resulted in the drug’s being cleared for therapeutic use.
+Utomilumab trials resulted in the drug's being cleared for therapeutic use.

 Utomilumab

 Utomilumab (PF-05082566) targets this receptor to stimulate a more intense immune system attack on cancers.
 It is a fully human IgG2 monoclonal antibody.
 It is in early clinical trials.
 As of June 2016, 5 clinical trials are active.

+In recent years, there has been a reignited interest in 4-1BB immunotherapy.
+Currently, there are several anti-4-1BB antibodies and recombinant proteins are in various stages of clinical trial.